NLS California Delegation Breakfast & Briefing

-Now more than ever, we must unite and advocate for policies that equitable serve our students and we must keep the issues impacting community colleges a priority for Congress.
+Now more than ever, we must unite and advocate for policies that equitably serve our students and we must keep the issues impacting community colleges a priority for Congress.
 Bring your voice to Capitol Hill and advocate for our students.

 In partnership with the Foundation for California Community Colleges, the Community College League of California hosts the California Delegation Breakfast & Briefing during the 2019 National Legislative Summit.
 Join us in a meeting to strengthen our collective voice as we prepare for productive visits on Capitol Hill.

 2019 National Legislative Summit

 Sponsored by the Association of Community College Trustees and the American Association of Community Colleges